vue-kit/uk-dnd/README.md

     y (optional): Number, [default: 0]
     width (optional): String or Number, [e.g: "200" or "200px" or "100%"] [default: "auto"]
     height (optional): String or Number, [e.g: "100" or "100px" or "50%"] [default: "auto"]
-    draggable (optional): Boolean, [default: true]
-    clone (optional): Boolean, [default: true]
     target (optional): String [e.g: "#id" or ".class"] [default: null] }
+event: [
+    {
+        name: "drag",
+        description: "When draggable node drag on the target, will fire the event.",
+        arguments: {
+            event: "Mouse move event",
+            x: "Left position of draggable node relative to target",
+            y: "Top position of draggable node relative to target",
+            width: "The computed width of draggable node",
+            height: "The computed height of draggable node" }
+    },
-event: {
+    {
         name: "drop-to-target",
         description: "If target option is exist and the draggable node drop to the target, will fire the event.",
         arguments: {
             x: "Left position of draggable node relative to target",
             y: "Top position of draggable node relative to target",
             width: "The computed width of draggable node",
             height: "The computed height of draggable node",
             children: "A collection of child nodes of draggable node" }
     }
+]
 -->
 <div id="app">
     <uk-dnd target="#container" @drop-to-target="dragend">